justasimulation/CarND-Path-Planning-Project/README.md

 ### Behaviour

-Car's behaviour is simple and driven by costs described above.
+Car's behaviour is driven by costs described above.

 * In case there is no vehicle in front of the car it goes at full speed
 * In case a vehicle is detected in front of the car it slows down